anngvu/accent/README.md

 ### Motivation

-#### For biomedical curators/data managers
+#### For people who do scientific data management/curation

-Research communities supported by dedicated data curators/managers receive the benefit of having data packaged and disseminated optimally for reuse.
+Science is built upon data.
+Research communities have the goal of sharing data packaged and disseminated optimally for reuse.
+If the community is lucky, this is supported by dedicated data curators/managers and contributing scientists are also directly involved.
-Data managers themselves could benefit from tooling to facilitate their important and hard work of curating data, developing the data model, and facilitating data sharing in general.
+Data curation/management tooling can greatly facilitate the processes of developing and applying a shared data model, creating metadata, finding data, assessing data, and other related processes.
 And like with other knowledge work, including AI could greatly boost productivity, though it is perhaps best achieved through an internal or "wrapper" interface that mitigate pitfalls[^1].
 > Developers can also help with figuring out where AI can be inserted into workflows and how to design technology for doing that.